-The failed and broken zonation refers to sample points where Cohiba is unable to get within the zonation correct.
-Broken zonation means that the zonation was correct when surfaces were only conditioned to well points.
+The failed and broken zonation refers to sample points where Cohiba is unable to get the zonation correct.
+Broken zonation means that the zonation at this well point was correct when surfaces were conditioned to well points alone.

 7.5.6 The samplepoints_Well.rmsinternal file